jbromero12/vagrant-kubernetes-lab/README.md

 ## Options

 ### network
-By default, we will use the Weave-Net driver but you can override it with flannel like this:
+By default, we will use the Flannel driver but you can override it with flannel like this:
 ```
- vagrant --network=flannel up
+ vagrant  up
 ```

 ### mount